lundrew/codejournal/README.md

 - Stay updated: read [Forum announcements](https://community.redwoodjs.com/c/announcements/5), follow us on [Twitter](https://twitter.com/redwoodjs), and subscribe to the [newsletter](https://redwoodjs.com/newsletter)
 - [Learn how to contribute](https://redwoodjs.com/docs/contributing)

+After the initial setup command, which installed dbAuth, you may have noticed that an edit was made to the .env file in the root of your project.
+The setup script appended a new ENV var called SESSION_SECRET along with a big random string of numbers and letters.
+This is the encryption key for the cookies that are stored in the user's browser when they log in.
+This secret should never be shared, never checked into your repo, and should be re-generated for each environment you deploy to.

+You can generate a new value with the yarn rw g secret command.
+It only outputs it to the terminal, you'll need to copy/paste to your .env file.
+Note that if you change this secret in a production environment, all users will be logged out on their next request because the cookie they currently have cannot be decrypted with the new key!
+They'll need to log in again to a new cookie encrypted with the new key.

+issues:

+//error with forgot password, need to fix... dbAuth is not setting up the routes correctly, so routes were hardcoded into the routes.tsx file which works now..